What Is Sonos and How Do Sonos Speakers Work?

 Sonos Subwoofers are wireless and designed to enhance the bass and low-end sounds of your music and movies.
 They offer a sleek, modern design that will blend seamlessly with your home decor, and are easy to set up and use.

-With the two popular models, the Sonos Sub (Gen 3) and Sonos Sub Mini, there's something for everyone whether you're looking for serious oomph or just a subtle low-end upgrade.
+Following the release of the Sonos Sub 4 in 2024, Sonos currently offers three popular models, including the Sonos Sub (Gen 3) and Sonos Sub Mini, there's something for everyone whether you're looking for serious oomph or just a subtle low-end upgrade.

-If you love big booming bass and you've got the budget to match, you're going to absolutely love the Sonos Sub (Gen 3).
-Built to deliver impactful and room-filling bass to your home cinema setup or music listening zone this is a no-brainer for bass lovers out there.
+If you love big booming bass and you've got the budget to match, you're going to absolutely love the Sonos Sub 4.
+Released in 2024 to replace the older Sub (Gen 3), Sub 4 is built to deliver the same impactful and room-filling bass to your home cinema setup or music listening zone, making this is a no-brainer for bass lovers out there.

-It's a great addition later down the line to really take your Sonos setup to the next level and deliver bass that you can feel in your bones.
+The Sonos Sub 4 is a great upgrade to a Sonos home cinema or music setup to really take your entertainment to the next level and deliver bass that you can feel in your bones.

 Check out our helpful table below to see a birds-eye view of the key feature differences between each Sonos speaker in the wireless speaker range.